Nuitka/Nuitka/README.rst

 Memory issues and compiler bugs
 ===============================

-Sometimes the C compilers will crash saying they cannot allocate memory or that some input was truncated, or similar error messages, clearly from it.
+In some cases, the C compilers will crash saying they cannot allocate memory or that some input was truncated, or similar error messages, clearly from it.
 There are several options you can explore here:

 Ask Nuitka to use less memory
 -----------------------------